Leptospirosis In Dogs: How It Can Kill Your Dog

 - abdominal pain.

-Any dog that has been diagnosed with azotaemia and/or hepatobiliary disease that has been in contact with farmed livestock and/or rodents we need to consider leptospirosis as a cause.
+For any dog that has been diagnosed with azotaemia and/or hepatobiliary disease that has been in contact with farmed livestock and/or rodents, we need to consider leptospirosis as a cause.

 How Is Leptospirosis Diagnosed?

 Diagnosis of leptospirosis is very difficult with no perfect test available.

 This doesn’t mean that treatment can’t be started immediately, it just means it may take a while before the vet is able to determine the cause of the signs the dog is showing.